 Candidates for the Postgraduate Diploma in International Relations must pass all the courses offered in Semester I and Semester II.
 (In cases where assessment is based on coursework and examination, both components must be passed).
-A candidate failing a course required for the completion of the programme shall be ineligible for the award of distinction.
 N.B.
 Students must be guided by the Regulations for Graduate Diplomas and Degrees of the Board of Graduate Studies and Research which are available at www.sta.uwi.edu.